Colin Blackwell: Nashville Predators

-On July 3, 2018, Blackwell signed his first NHL contract as a free agent, agreeing to a two-year, two-way deal with the Nashville Predators.
-After attending the Predators training camp, Blackwell was re-assigned to start the 2018–19 season with AHL affiliate, the Milwaukee Admirals.
-Despite missing 27 games through injury, Blackwell recorded 7 goals in 14 games to earn his first recall to the Predators on January 19, 2019.
-He made his NHL debut the same day, playing on the fourth line, in a 4–2 defeat to the Florida Panthers at Bridgestone Arena.
+On July 3, 2018, Blackwell signed his first NHL deal as a free agent, agreeing to a two-year, entry-level contract with the Nashville Predators.
+After attending the Predators training camp and playing in three preseason games, Blackwell was reassigned on October 1, 2018, to start the 2018–19 season with their AHL affiliate, the Milwaukee Admirals.
+Despite missing 27 games due to injury, Blackwell recorded 7 goals in 14 games to start the season, earning him his first call-up to the Predators on January 19, 2019.
+He made his NHL debut the same day, playing on the fourth line, in a 4–2 loss to the Florida Panthers at home.
+After playing three games with the Predators and averaging 10:41 of ice time, he was reassigned to the Admirals on January 24.
+He was recalled once more by the Predators on January 31, after having totaled seven goals in 16 games.
+After playing three more games to bring his total for the season up to six, was reassigned to the Admirals on February 7.
+With the Admirals, he finished the season with 14 goals and 12 assists in 43 games, his goal total being tied for fifth place on the team.
+During the 2019 Calder Cup playoffs, Blackwell scored one goal in five games.